GrinonBarrett/Taksidos/Placeholder Creature.md

 [Prcp] 12 (+4)
 [Empy] 7 (+2)

-**Languages**: Canucorryn don't speak.
+**Languages**: Arbreberakhors don't speak, but have been known to be more passive around creatures that speak the wild tongue.

-**Run Speed**: It may run up to 5 yards per move.
+**Run Speed**: It may run up to 9 yards per move.

-**Climb Speed**: It may climb up a strong incline at a rate of 3 yards per move.
+**Climb Speed**: It may climb up a strong incline at a rate of 6.5 yards per move.

 **Unarmed Attacks**;

- • Bite: The canucorryn is capable of using its forward claws to cut a foe within 1 foot as a melee cutting attack.
+ • Bite: The arbreberakhor is capable of biting a foe within 1 foot as a melee cutting attack.

 ---------------------